 You’ll also want the butter and cream cheese to be room temperature when you make the cream cheese frosting, or else you’ll wind up with little chunks of butter throughout the mixture.
 Again, very sad stuff.

 As long as you keep these few tips in mind, you’re bound to whip up a fab pumpkin carrot cake!

-I’m partnering with Dixie Crystals for this post, so be sure to pop over to their site here for my full recipe!
+I’m partnering with Dixie Crystals for this post, so be sure to pop over to their site for mores recipes!